MarketingCommandCentre/.github/profile/README.md

 **Turn Discord into a project management tool.**

-A self-hosted, Jira-lite platform that runs project management where your team already talks: Discord.
-Capture requests, track them through a status workflow, keep a full audit trail, and watch deadlines on a live dashboard.
+A self-hosted, "Jira-lite"-esque platform that runs project management where your team already talks: Discord.
+Capture tickets, watch them flow through statuses, keep a full audit trail, and watch deadlines on a live dashboard!

 </div>